Le0xFF/VoidLinuxInstaller/README.md

 ## How does it work?

+The script requires internet connection, because xbps packages must be downloaded for the chroot method to work.

 Here is documented how the script works in details.
 With  It will:

 1. prompt the user to eventually change their keyboard layout from a list of all the different available layouts.